xiaohui-zhangxh/treetop/README.md

 Terminal Symbols
 ----------------
 The expression in the grammar above is a terminal symbol.
 It will only match a string that matches it exactly.
 There are two other kinds of terminal symbols, which we'll revisit later.
 Terminals are called *atomic expressions* because they aren't composed of smaller expressions.
+A terminal symbol may use either double or single quotes.
+If the closing quote is immediately followed by the character 'i', the string is matched without case-sensitivity, that is, the input.downcase matches the terminal.downcase

 Ordered Choices
 ---------------